iterative/mlem.ai/content/docs/command-reference/create.md

 # create

-Creates new mlem object metafile from conf args and config files
+Creates a new [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects) metafile from conf args and config files.

+> This is particularly useful in filling up configuration values for environments
+> and deployments

 ## Synopsis